guym4c/doctrine-graphql-helper/README.md

 ```

 ## Usage
 This package is a helper package for [`graphql-php`](https://github.com/webonyx/graphql-php) and [`graphql-doctrine`](https://github.com/ecodev/graphql-doctrine), which install automatically with it.
-Entities used with this package must be graphql-doctrine-compatible.
+Entities used with this package must be `graphql-doctrine`-compatible.
 Refer to these packages’ documentation for more details.

 ### `GraphQLEntity`
 Any entities which you wish to use in your API must extend `GraphQLEntity` and implement the required methods.